swingtime/website/README.md

 You will also need to add new webmasters to the Swingtime organization on GitHub, so that they can push to the repository.

+## The `members` directory

+It appears that there used to be an old, members-only area of the website.
+It has lots of old files, including descriptions of our choreos, Swingtime documents, quotes, and other stuff from 2002-2006.
+I've kept it here for now because it's fun to look through, and someone should go through it and see if we want to put any of it elsewhere.
+I already transferred the choreo descriptions to the Google Drive.
+Future webmasters are welcome to delete this directory (of course, it will always be stored in the Git history in case we want to go back and look at it).